nnishiza/debian-knot/doc/man_knotc.rst

 Actions
 .......

-If an optional *zone* argument is not specified, the command is applied to all zones.
+If the optional *zone* argument is not specified, the command is applied to all zones.

 **stop**
   Stop server (no-op if not running).

 **reload** [*zone*...]
-  Reload particular zones or reload whole configuration and changed zones.
+  Reload particular zones or reload the whole configuration and changed zones.

 **flush** [*zone*...]
   Flush journal and update zone files.